zeromq/zproject/README.txt

 * pretty-print : substitute_non_alpha_to_make_c_identifier (c option)
 * header-extension : h
 * source-extension : c (unless a cc file is present, then cc)
-* use-cxx : true if a cc file is present false otherwhise
+* use-cxx : true if a cc file is present, false otherwhise

 ### Targets